Health Library Explorer

 • Vegetable gum, vegetable starch

 Keep in mind that food labels may not always show if a food product contains wheat.
-This is because the food- making process may accidentally contaminate a food with allergens.
+This is because the food-making process may accidentally contaminate a food with allergens.
 Different foods are often processed on the same production lines.
-Equipment may have traces of a food allergen.
-This can then contaminate another food processed on that same equipment.
-This is called cross contamination.
+Cross-contamination occurs when equipment that has traces of a food allergen then contaminates other food processed on that same equipment.
 Federal law requires food makers to note on the label if a food contains a major food allergen, such as wheat.
 But the law doesn't require a list of cross-contamination ingredients.
 Many food makers voluntarily include this information.

 Allowed foods